If you’re anything of a movie-buff, you’re aware that the past decade of filmmaking, and in particular the past

 - Distribution — Digital is the ultimate (and really only) means of widespread distribution and home-movie-viewing.

 - Good by VHS, hello 1080p HD — Yes, most people are too reliant on poor-quality, psuedo-“HD” streaming video, but technology like true-HD Blu Rays and 4K are the home-theatre avenues of the future.
 Has public theatre-going devolved since the days of celluloid film projection?
-Yes, somewhat, but has home-viewing improved exponentially?
-Indeed it has.
+Yes, but home-viewing has improved exponentially.

-- Professional filmmaking snobbery has its pragmatic limits — Expecting people to only enjoy films “as they were meant to be seen” in crowded, uncomfortable, over-priced theatres is snobbish, unrealistic, and overly idealistic; I don’t think people should watch movies on their fucking phones either, but I think a quality home theatre system built on increasingly cheap (and giant) HDTV’s or HD-projectors is an excellent compromise.
+- Professional filmmaking snobbery has its pragmatic limits — Expecting people to only enjoy films “as they were meant to be seen” in crowded, uncomfortable, over-priced theatres is snobbish and unrealistic; I don’t think people should watch movies on their fucking phones either, but I think a quality home theatre system built on increasingly cheap (and giant) HDTV’s or HD-projectors is an excellent compromise.
 With respect to filmmakers like Christopher Nolan and Quentin Tarantino, most of us will never have access to private film projectors and giant theatres of our own, so stop expecting us to only “experience” cinema at $15 a pop and when half the wide-released stuff is crap.
-No one in their right mind should expect cinephiles, let alone average movie-goers, to acquire film prints and projectors for home viewing.
-Get real.

 - Home viewing is comfortable and customizable in the extreme — To that end, watching movies in the comfort and the relaxation of one’s own home is how most people of this generation (and very likely all generations henceforth) will watch the majority of all films.
-Yes, there will always be movies I’ll make the effort to drive to a theatre and watch on the big screen; some I may even commit to driving hours to urban centers so I can see new foreign or limited released movies.
-However, the majority of my movie-watching childhood and the majority of the films I’ve watched, especially non-wide release movies, have taken place in my own personal abode.
-I would never have managed to see something like the Korean production, Oldboy (2003), in a public theatre, growing up in rural central Illinois, and yet thanks to the rise of digital distribution and home viewing, I was able to.
+Yes, there will always be movies I’ll make the effort to drive to a theatre and watch on the big screen; however, the majority of my movie-watching childhood and the majority of the films I’ve watched, especially non-wide release movies, have taken place in my own personal abode.